SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectionsRedundantPolling.md

 ## Other polling scenarios

-This section describes how redundant polling would behave with other connection configurations that could be made on the protocol.
+This section describes how redundant polling will behave with other connection configurations that can be made in the protocol.

 ### SNMP polling of specific interfaces using the ipid attribute